SpeedyMcMichael/SpeedyMcMichael/README.md

 - 👋 Hi, I’m @SpeedyMcMichael
-- 👀 I’m interested in modding Minecraft
+- 👀 I’m interested in coding whatever
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python and Frontend Stack
-- 💞️ I’m looking to collaborate on an actual good minecraft mod
+- 💞️ I’m looking to collaborate on an actual good project
-- 📫 How to reach me: Discord: speedymcmichael
+- 📫 How to reach me: Discord: joyous.fart
-- 😄 Pronouns: any but it :3
+- 😄 Pronouns: he/she/they
-- ⚡ Fun fact: My name isn't based off the popular Youtuber SpeedMcqueen, it's just my Minecraft username.
-I just came up with it out of the blue.
+- ⚡ Fun fact: my favorite card in Clash Royale is the Mini Pekka

 <!---
 SpeedyMcMichael/SpeedyMcMichael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.